Sebastián Prediger

-Sebastián Prediger (born September 4, 1986 in Crespo, Entre Ríos) is an Argentine football midfielder currently playing for Club Atlético Tigre.
+Sebastián Prediger (born 4 September 1986) is an Argentine professional footballer who plays as a midfielder for Colón.

-Playing career

-Club
+Club career

-Prediger began his career on youth side for Colón de Santa Fe and made his professional debut for Colón in a 1–0 defeat by Gimnasia de Jujuy on October 20, 2007.
+Prediger began his career on youth side for Colón and made his professional debut for Colón in a 1–0 defeat by Gimnasia de Jujuy on 20 October 2007.

 He spend time on loan with Atlético Uruguay in the regionalized third division of Argentine football and in the Colombian club Millonarios.
-On July 27, 2009 F.C.
-Porto signed the Argentine midfielder from Colón de Santa Fe on a three-year deal and for around 3 million Euros.
+On 27 July 2009, Porto signed the Argentine midfielder from Colón on a three-year deal and for around €3 million.
 At the end of the January transfer window he was loaned out to Boca Juniors until the end of the season.
-On the 19th of August, Prediger was on loaned to Brazilian club Cruzeiro Esporte Clube.
+On 19 August, Prediger was on loaned to Brazilian club Cruzeiro.

 In January 2014, Prediger signed a loan deal with UAE Arabian Gulf League side Baniyas.

+On 2 January 2024, Prediger returned to Colón.

-International
+International career

-On May 20, 2009 Prediger made his international debut in a friendly match against Panama.
+On 20 May 2009, Prediger made his international debut in a friendly match against Panama.
 He came on as a second-half substitute in the 3–1 win for the Argentina team, made up of players based in the Primera División Argentina.